Location & FAQs

 Part A | General questions

-We run two separate programmes the term dates for which can be found here.
+We run three separate programmes the term dates and timetables for which can be found here.

 We have a limit of 20 students per class for languages and creative writing.
 The limit for the arts appreciation courses is 30 students per class.
 This is to ensure that there is ample opportunity for participation by all students.